jhomlala/catcher/README.md

-explicitExceptionHandlersMap - Explicit report handler map which will be used to trigger specific report report handler for specific error customParameters - map of additional parameters that will be included in report (for example user id or user name) handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details
+explicitExceptionHandlersMap - Explicit report handler map which will be used to trigger specific report report handler for specific error customParameters - map of additional parameters that will be included in report (for example user id or user name) handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details screenshotsPath - path where screenshots will be saved excludedParameters - parameters which will be excluded from report

 ### Report catched exception